megame24/Maintenance-Tracker/README.md

   * filter requests.
   * view the details of a request.
   * provide feedback on approving/disapproving or on resolving a request.
-  * delete a resolved or a disapproved request from the 'dashboard' page(might still be present in the 'view requests' page of a user).
+  * trash a resolved or a disapproved request from the 'dashboard' page.

 ## Technologies